Still Stands and Resilient Nows,

 The exhibition is co-produced by Tallinn Art Hall and Kim?
 Contemporary Art Center

-We would like to thank: Estonian Cultural Endowment, Estonian Ministry of Culture, Tallinn Department of Culture, Veinisõber, Sadolin, Latvian State Culture Capital Foundation Latvia, Stichting Niemeijer Fonds, Sundaymorning@EKWC, Mondriaan Fund, Giuliano Faustini, HIAP, Sarah Boulton, Corinna Helenelund, Arita Varzinska
+Special thanks: Estonian Cultural Endowment, Estonian Ministry of Culture, Tallinn Department of Culture, Veinisõber, Sadolin, Latvian State Culture Capital Foundation Latvia, Stichting Niemeijer Fonds, Sundaymorning@EKWC, Mondriaan Fund, HIAP, Sarah Boulton, Corinna Helenelund, Arita Varzinska